 Santa Cruz, California

 Our first stop was Santa Cruz along the California coast.
 I grew up in Santa Cruz County (Aptos to be exact) so I loved revisiting my beautiful hometown.
 Santa Cruz is infamous for its beaches, mountain biking, beer and redwood forests.
 We went to the beach just about every evening to play fetch and catch the sunset.
-Check out this post for some local dog friendly hikes.
+Check out these Best Pet Friendly Hikes in Santa Cruz County for some local dog friendly hikes.
 [Location: Henry Cowell Redwoods State Park]

 If there’s one thing in the world that Cruz loves more than the beach, it’s the snow!
 In the summer we love kayaking in Donner Lake and Lake Tahoe with Cruz, but in the winter we went snowshoeing and sledding.
 It’s impossible to not find a dog friendly hike in this region.
 Truckee has a very strong off-leash culture, so always expect the potential of off-leash dogs even on marked leash-only trails.
 [Location: on a hike near Truckee]